 There are so many reasons to choose Siteground.
 The wonderful customer support (including phone support), excellent deals for their plans, daily backups (which is becoming more rare), they also include a load of features to speed up your site and generally make it a smooth and easy experience for your readers.

-I’ve crashed me site entirely no less than three times and Siteground have recovered the unrecoverable.
+I’ve crashed my blog entirely no less than three times and Siteground have recovered the unrecoverable.

 It’s all managed from a simple user panel.
 If you don’t like it, it’s easy to cancel.
 I honestly wouldn’t chose any other host, they’ve been perfect.

 Tip 2: Pick a fantastic theme

 In some ways this is the most fun part and also the most frustrating.
 Finding the perfect theme for you is so important.
 It took me ages to settle on the one I wanted that was also within my price range.

 Questions to ask yourself include: ‘Does it offer all the features I need?, Is it easily customisable?, Is it giving off the vibe I’m looking for.’

 Not all themes are built equal and some are a lot more user-friendly than others.
 It’s best to go with someone who is willing to be contacted afterwards in case you need some support.

 After much searching, here are some great sites for themes:

 Creative Market – Creative Market is just fantastic.
 Full of talented people creating amazing things, and weekly freebies.
 You’ll find some amazing themes here and once you’re done with themes you can find everything else you might want.
 Social media buttons and tools, presets, graphics.
 It’s all there.